Radiergummi/batch-tools/custom_commands/README.md

 ### How to use
 All files in this folder are supposed to be put somewhere in your `PATH` variable so they can be called as normal batch commands.
 That way, you can expand batch functionality without even noticing.
+All commands come with a `--help` parameter which gives information about usage, parameters and provides a link to this repo; most come with a `--quiet` parameter for scripting to suppress output (you'll have to rely solely on errorlevels then).
+All commands use the following return scheme: If the command works as intended, `errorlevel` will be `0`.
+If something goes wrong, `errorlevel` will be `1`.
 Download the repo, store the files in a folder to your liking (technically, somewhere under `%windir%` would be good) and perform the following steps.
 They are copy-paste ready, by the way.

 ```batchfile